 service that charges a consulting fee to secure registrants' MC and/or USDOT numbers from the United

 States Government and UCR.
-This service is independently offered and operated by Excelsior Enterprises International,
+This service is independently offered and operated by Carrier Registration, Inc. It is

-REFUND POLICY: ONCE AN ORDER IS PLACED THERE ARE NO CANCELLATIONS
+AN ORDER IS PLACED THERE ARE NO CANCELLATIONS OR REFUNDS.